aws-samples/aws-health-aware/README.md

 The 2 deployment methods for AHA are:

 1. [**AHA for users NOT using AWS Organizations**](#aha-without-aws-organizations): Users NOT using AWS Organizations will be able to get Service Health Dashboard (SHD) events ONLY.
-2. [**AHA for users who ARE using AWS Organizations**](#aha-with-aws-organizations): Users who ARE using AWS Organizations will be able to get Service Health Dashboard (SHD) events as well as aggregated Personal Health Dashboard (PHD) events for all accounts in their AWS Organization.
+2. [**AHA for users who ARE using AWS Organizations**](#aha-with-aws-organizations): Users who ARE using AWS Organizations will be able to get Service Health Dashboard (SHD) events AND aggregated Personal Health Dashboard (PHD) events for all accounts in their AWS Organization.
+This option offers two deployment methods –

+    DEPLOYMENT IN AWS MANAGEMENT ACCOUNT (Available by default when customers select “Yes” for IsOrganizationsEnabled ) DEPLOYMENT IN AWS MEMBER ACCOUNT (Requires additional setup, step by step instructions are available)

 ## AHA Without AWS Organizations